 Understanding “Bubble Bias.”

-Confirmation Bias, Framing, Filter Bubbles, Social Bias, Neuroplasticity, and the Effects of These on Culture and Social Interactions in the Information Age
+Confirmation Bias, Framing, Filter Bubbles (or Bubble Filters), Social Bias, Neuroplasticity, and the Effects of These on Culture and Social Interactions in the Information Age

 First, some definitions related to these social science terms: